vadini-agrawal/auto-graphed/README.md

 5. `npm run dev`
 6. In Obsidian, press `Ctrl + P` and select `Reload app without saving`
 7. In Obsidian, go to settings -> Community plugins -> Enable "AutoGraphed"
+8. In AutoGraphed settings, input an API key and select a model.
+9. On your Obsidian platform, in the left toolbar, click on the "cloud" icon to generate connections.
+10. Click on the icon below it to remove generated connections.

 **Commands**